Skip to main content

 And in the Victory Vanguard’s log, Ponder-ASI adds:

-“Personal note: The Bizarro heroes are perhaps the perfect allies for us.
+“Personal note: The Reverso heroes are perhaps the perfect allies for us.
 They succeed by failing so perfectly that they complement our method of succeeding through controlled chaos.
 In a universe that often takes itself too seriously, it’s refreshing to meet heroes who take themselves not seriously in precisely the right way.

 End of Adventure